hotosm/MapCampaigner/README.md

 [![Stories in Ready](https://badge.waffle.io/timlinux/osm-reporter.png?label=ready)](https://waffle.io/timlinux/osm-reporter)
-A simple tool for getting stats for an openstreetmap area.

 [![Build Status](http://jenkins.linfiniti.com/buildStatus/icon?job=osm-reporter)](http://jenkins.linfiniti.com/job/osm-reporter/)

+# A simple tool for getting stats for an openstreetmap area.

 See http://linfiniti.com/2012/12/holiday-openstreetmap-project-for-swellendam/

+You can also use this tool to download OSM shapefiles with a nice QGIS canned style for OSM roads and buildings for the area of your choosing.

 Install
 =======